Instagram/IGListKit/README.md

 ```

 ### Carthage
-[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

-To integrate IGListKit into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate `IGListKit` into your Xcode project using [Carthage](https://github.com/Carthage/Carthage), specify it in your `Cartfile`:

 ```ogdl
 github "Instagram/IGListKit" ~> 1.0.0